-Labor shortages were the biggest challenge for hotels in 2022 and will continue into 2023.
+Labour shortage was the biggest challenge for hotels in 2022 which will continue into 2023.

-Attracting, retaining, and training staff are paramount to any successful hotel.
-With operating costs making up 50% of labor costs, increasing salaries to attract talent is only an option if such costs can be passed on to the end consumer.
+Attracting, retaining and training staff are paramount to any successful hotel.
+With operating costs making up 50% of labour costs, increasing salaries to attract talent is only an option if such costs can be passed on to the end consumer.
 Without adequate staffing, guest experiences are questionable.